Alessandro-Salerno/SalernOS-EFI-Bootloader/README.md

 * openbit/assets

 The `EFI/BOOT`directory must contain a `bootx64.efi` file.
 This file is the SEB binary, you can get it by renaming the `main.efi` file.
-The `openbit/assets` directory must contain a PSF1 Font name `kernelfont.psf`.
+The `openbit/assets` directory must contain a PSF1 Font named `kernelfont.psf`.
 The `openbit/bin` directory must contain the kernel executable, named `kernel.elf`

 #### Making a SalernOS-OpenBit-Kernel Compatible Kernel